 How Long Should a Dryer Last?

-This depends on a number of factors, including maintenance, manufacturer, user habits, and even weather conditions in a specific area.
-That being said, if you take good care of your dryer and repair it as soon as something goes wrong, you should expect it to last anywhere between 10–13 years.
+It depends on several factors, including maintenance, manufacturer, user habits, and even weather conditions in a specific area.
+That said, if you take good care of your dryer and repair it as soon as something goes wrong, you should expect it to last anywhere between 10–13 years.

 Are Electric Dryers Better Than Gas?

-In terms of savings, no. While both variants will deliver great results and likely last a long time, electric models tend to be a little more expensive to run.
-Not because they draw more power, but because, at least in America, gas is cheaper than electricity.
+In terms of savings, no. While both variants will deliver great results and likely last long, electric models are a little more expensive to run.
+Not because they draw more power but because, at least in America, gas is cheaper than electricity.

 How to Know if My Dryer Is Failing?

-If you suspect that your appliance is failing for any reason, it’s critical that you stop using it to prevent further damage and call your manufacturer for help if you’re still under warranty coverage.
+If you suspect your appliance is failing for any reason, you must stop using it to prevent further damage and call your manufacturer for help if you’re still under warranty coverage.